jonathanhogg/flitter/docs/language.md

 ## State

-The outside world (only in the form of a Push 2 at the moment) communicates with a running **flitter** program via a *state* mapping.
+The outside world (only in the form of MIDI surfaces) communicates with a running **flitter** program via a *state* mapping.
 This can be queried with the `$` operator like so: